 When hiring your first employee, the most important piece of documentation is the employment contract.
 Without it, your business is exposed and could be vulnerable to disputes and issues in the future.
 So what needs to be included in an employment contract?

-An employment contract also provides your employee with piece of mind and reassurance about their role and your business.
+An employment contract also provides your employees with peace of mind and reassurance about their role and your business.

-It is not in itself a contract, but is evidence of a contract and it does set out the basic information that both parties need to know.
+It is not in itself a contract but is evidence of a contract and it does set out the basic information that both parties need to know.
 All employees are entitled to this if their contract lasts at least one month or more.
-The government website has a downloadable template you can use.
 The written statement sets out expectations and gets you off to a great start.

 It should include: